 Step 6 – Finally, Close the Policy settings Window and group policy editor.

 Since the policy has got disabled so the UAC pop up appears on the screen but doesn’t block other applications from executing.
-Onward users can take the screenshot of UAC prompt as usual.
+Onward users can take the screenshot of the UAC prompt as usual.

 Therefore, while necessary to capturing screenshots of the Pop up emerging over the screen, swiftly Disable Switch to Secure Desktop When Prompting For Elevation UAC.